jonasbaldwin/cindybaldwinbooks.com/content/for-kids.md

 ### Scavenger Hunt

 There are 11 insects hidden on my website!
-If you hover your mouse over them, you'll see interesting facts about me and my books.
+If you hover your mouse over them, you’ll see interesting facts about me and my books.
+(The hidden insects aren't viewable on a phone, and display best on a computer or a keyboard-linked tablet.)

 If you can find all 11 insects, email me at [cindybaldwinbooks@gmail.com](mailto:cindybaldwinbooks@gmail.com) and tell me one thing you learned from the insect facts.
 I'll send you a small book-related gift!